Facts about the animal kingdom

 Asian elephants (Elephas maximus) may look like gentle giants, but they can be dangerous when roused, especially females with calves that feel threatened.
 The Indian elephant (E. m. indicus) is native to mainland India, where they inhabit grasslands, tropical forests and scrublands.
 Sadly, the population has decreased at least in half in the last decades.

-Here you can find out all about escaping from an elephant attack and the differences between African and Asian elephants.
+Here you can find out all about escaping from an elephant attack.

 The 10 Most Dangerous Animals in India - Rogue Asian elephants